-The goal for many transgender folk is to transition.
+The goal for many transsexuals is to ultimately live as members of the opposite sex.
 We’ll pick up that second job, forgo many other milestones, get flat mates to save on rent—whatever we need to do to save up and pay for our gender affirmation therapy.
 (That’s if our insurances wouldn’t cover us; luckily, we can still get mastectomies and hysterectomies.)

 I know our community often disputes this necessity, and that’s why many are reclaiming transsexual as a term to describe themselves.
 Transgender often means not identifying with your natal gender designation, and that open-ended definition allows for such fluidity we often fight in-house about its necessity.